adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - If a question emphasizes `serverless`, `cost savings`, or `independent scaling`, Lambda + API Gateway is likely the answer.
 - ECS/Fargate: Better for stateful services or legacy apps needing Docker.
 - Remember NAT gateways are not free.
 They cost per hour.
+- Use AWS Cost Explorer Resource Optimization to get a report of Amazon EC2 instances that are either idle or have low utilization and use `AWS Compute Optimizer` to look at instance type recommendations.
+- There is no additional charge for Compute Optimizer.
+EC2 instance type and EC2 Auto Scaling group configuration recommendations are available for free.
+- You can't directly copy data from AWS Snowball Edge devices into Amazon S3 Glacier.
+- Amazon ECS with EC2 launch type is charged based on EC2 instances and EBS volumes used.
+Amazon ECS with Fargate launch type is charged based on vCPU and memory resources that the containerized application requests
+- Use Standard-IA for compliance/audit data or multi-AZ redundancy needs.
+- Use One Zone-IA for non-critical data where cost savings outweigh AZ risk (useful for scenarios where re-create data is possible)

+- AWS S3 Lifecycle Transition Considerations
+  - Minimum Age Requirement: Objects must be ≥30 days old to transition to Standard-IA/One Zone-IA; ≥90 days for Glacier/Deep Archive.
+  - Expiration Priority: If both transition and expiration rules apply, S3 processes expiration actions first (risk of unintended deletion)
+  - Small Objects: Avoid transitioning objects <128KB to IA/Glacier – retrieval fees may exceed storage savings.
+  - Glacier Timing: Restores from Glacier take minutes-hours (use Expedited for urgent needs at higher cost).
+  - Versioning Impact: Lifecycle rules apply to both current and previous object versions (costs add up!).
+  -